Tinvention/ZookeeperExample/Introduction/INTRO.md

-#-------------
-#- ZooKeeper -
-#-------------

-## ZOOKEEPER
+### ZOOKEEPER

-### What is ZooKeeper?
+#### What is ZooKeeper?
 ZooKeeper is a high-performance coordination service for distributed applications.

-    * It exposes common services - such as naming, configuration management, synchronization, and group services - in a simple interface so you don't have to write them from scratch.
+    1. It exposes common services - such as naming, configuration management, synchronization, and group services - in a simple interface so you don't have to write them from scratch.
-    * You can use it off-the-shelf to implement consensus, group management, leader election, and presence protocols.
+    2. You can use it off-the-shelf to implement consensus, group management, leader election, and presence protocols.
-    * And you can build on it for your own, specific needs.
+    3. And you can build on it for your own, specific needs.

-### Introduction

-[N.B.: Refer to https://zookeeper.apache.org/doc/trunk/]
+#### Note

+This information was taken from the ZooKeeper documentation at https://zookeeper.apache.org/doc/trunk/ <br>
+Please refer to that site for futher information

 #### Install ZooKeeper
     1. Download and install the latest archive somewhere on the local file system